aetxyz/kb/README.md

 by `KB_BASE_PATH` in env.

 Once it downloads the web page, it opens `EDITOR` on a `_notes.md` file, which is placed alongside the HTML file.
-You can optionally pass `-q` to skip this.
+You can optionally pass `-c` to skip this.

 `kb` performs downloads using [monolith](https://github.com/Y2Z/monolith) and tries to keep file size down by skipping audio & web fonts.
 It also skips all